joergschwarzwaelder/hhc2024/Objective-7/README.md

 ## Hard 🥇
 For the hard part, the process `/root/check_hmac`is checking every 5 seconds the contents of the database.

-A lot of investigation was performed and - presumably - it was not solved in the intended way.

 All access card information along with the tool config is stored in the sqlite3 file "access_cards".
 The file is writable only by `root`, but the "slh" tool and "sqlite3" are suid `root`.

 Database schema and the data for card #42 look like this: